June 8, 2023

 2. Overview: Calcium Magnesium butyrate: Calcium magnesium is butyric acid, calcium and magnesium combined.
 Similar to sodium butyrate, it also contains essential minerals.
 Calcium and magnesium are added to the compound in order to increase butyrate’s effects and offer additional health benefits.
 Magnesium and calcium are essential for many physiological processes.
 For oral supplementation, you can take enteric-coated calcium magnesium butyrate capsules or tablets.

-The mechanisms of sodium butyrate, and calcium magnesium butyrate are similar and have potential health benefits.
-This is especially true for supporting digestive health and reducing the inflammation.
+The mechanisms of sodium butyrate and calcium magnesium butyrate are similar and have potential health benefits.
+This is especially true for supporting digestive health and reducing inflammation.

 Calcium magnesium butyrate differs from sodium butyrate in that it contains calcium and magnesium.
 This may offer additional benefits in terms of bone and physiological function.